zuixjs/zuixjs.org/README.md

 This website is based on [zUIx Web Starter](https://github.com/zuixjs/zuix-web-starter).

-1. `npm install && npm run build` to install development dependencies and run the initial build
+1. `npm install` to install development dependencies and run the initial build
 2. `npm start` to start local web server
-3. `npm run watch` to watch file tree for changes and auto-rebuild
-4. `npm run build` to manually build the files

 website source files are located in the `./source` folder and are generated in the `./docs` parent folder.